implse/Data_Structure_Python/README.md

 ### Advantages

-- You need Insertion / Deletion in the list to be extremely fast.
+- Insertion / Deletion in the list is extremely fast.
-- You Insert / Delete items in the middle of the list.
+- Insert / Delete items in the middle of the list.
-- You canâ€™t evaluate the size of the list, it needs to grow or shrink throughout the execution.
+- The size can grow or shrink throughout execution.

 ### Disadvantages

-- You frequently need random, unordered access to the data.
+- Random, unordered access to the data.
-- You need extreme performance to access the items.
+- Access a specific index extremely fast.
 - The number of items doesn't change during execution, so you can easily allocate contiguous space of computer memory.

 ## Stack